ingresso-group/slate/source/includes/_reserve.md

 `bundle_total_send_cost_in_desired` | The despatch cost for this bundle, converted to your `desired_currency`.
 This field will not be present for most partners.
 `bundle_total_surcharge` | The total booking fee for this bundle.
 `bundle_total_surcharge_in_desired` | The total booking fee for this bundle, converted to your `desired_currency`.
 This field will not be present for most partners.
-`currency` | The [currency](#currency-object) of the bundle, which by default just contains the currency_code.
-To include full currency detail add the parameter `req_currency_details`.
+`currency_code` | The currency code for the price - further detail for the currency can be found in the `currency_details` object, described below.
 `debitor_choices` | A list of debitors.
 See below for object detail.
-`desired_currency` | Most partners will not see a `desired_currency`, but it is possible for a partner to request to always view prices in a specific currency.
-For example if a product is supplied in GBP, but your `desired_currency` is set to USD, we will return prices in GBP along with `_desired` prices in USD.
+`desired_currency_code` | Most partners will not see a `desired_currency_code`, but it is possible for a partner to request to always view prices in a specific currency.
+For example if a product is supplied in GBP, but your `desired_currency_code` is set to USD, we will return prices in GBP along with `_desired` prices in USD.
 If you are taking payment using Ingresso's Stripe connection, then payment will be taken in the default currency (GBP, in the example), and if you are being invoiced by Ingresso we will invoice you in the default currency (GBP, in the example).
 So the `_desired` prices are typically used to just display an indicative amount to the customer (in USD, in the example).
 Currency conversion rates are taken from a daily European Central Bank feed.
-To include the full currency object detail add the parameter `req_currency_details`.
 `order` | See below for object detail.

+Debitor data is returned when payment should be taken via Stripe.
+Stripe integration is described in detail within [purchase](#purchasing-with-stripe).

 **`debitor` attributes:**

 Attribute | Description
 --------- | -----------
-`debitor_desc` | TODO
+`debitor_desc` | A human-readable description of the debitor.
-`debitor_integration_data` | TODO
-`debitor_name` | TODO
-`debitor_type` | TODO
+`debitor_integration_data` | Data you will need t `debitor_name` | The name of the debitor.
+For Stripe transactions this will be `stripe`.
+`debitor_type` | The type of the debitor.
+For Stripe transactions this will be `stripe`.

 **`order` attributes:**